35359595/tvcheck/README.md

 To remove series: `tvcheck -r or --remove` and enter the number of series to remove from shown list.

+To do suppress notification showing use -s or --silent.

+All parameters can be grouped.
+Like -as or -ns

 #WHATSNEW

+v.0.4.6

+	-Option 'Silent\Quiet' added;

 v.0.4.5